-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. • The D Zone North, South and southern extension areas are covered by Exploration Permits Viscaria nr 101 and nr 107, and by Exploitation Concession Viscaria K nr 4. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • Exploration Permits Viscaria nr 101 and nr 107 are valid as is Exploitation Concession Viscaria K nr 4.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • The historic drilling at the D Zone South and North Prospects was completed by Viscaria AB (owned by Outokumpu OY) during the period 1985 to 1997, and by Avalon in 2010-2011.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. • The B Zone Prospect is covered by Exploration Permit Viscaria nr 101.
+The B Zone Mineral Resource is also covered by Exploitation Concession Viscaria K nr 3. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • Exploration Permit Viscaria nr 101 is valid as is Exploitation Concession Viscaria K nr 3.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • The historic drilling at the B Zone Prospect was completed by Viscaria AB (owned by Outokumpu OY) during the period 1985 to 1997.